I'm working on a non-fiction project called Bohemian Forgiveness: 5 Unconventional Paths to Forgiving What You'll Never Forget.

 This, from a woman who graduated from nursing school with honors when I was in high school.
 Did her I.Q. drop when her blood pressure went up?
 Not just no, but heck no!
 So what's the deal?
 She wants to heal.
 The challenge is that her every day choices now work against her better tomorrow.
 Literally--her, better . . . tomorrow.
 She can no longer count on the time-worn paths of her every day life.

 I pray for my mother.
 I don't shame her for struggling to break up with potato chips even though they've never treated her right.
 I don't say, "Don't you want to get better?"
 (Of course she does.)
 I pray she is filled with the courage to add something that is good for her every day life as Love tempers the desire for all things that work against it.
 I pray this one step, whatever it is, will open her eyes to see that the hard choices she faces are for her--not merely her cholesterol level, but for her.
-An older woman so very worth new, and therefore, scary new actions that leads to restoration.
+An older woman so very worth new, and therefore, scary new actions that lead to restoration.

 This is a lesson of self-love I try hard to embrace: